dherik/dherik.github.io/_posts/2019-08-07-why-check-null-bad.md

 # Common questions

 There is an [article on DZone](https://dzone.com/articles/why-i-never-null-check-parameters) about this subject.
-Seeing the comments, many developers don't understand the main idea behind the null checks.
-So I create some Q&A to address the doubts about this subject.
+Seeing the comments, many developers don't understand the idea behind the null checks.
+So I create some Q&A to address the main doubts.

 > "But some developer could just pass null for the method anytime!"